-“I’m sick of you always pushing me away, Jack!” she shrieked.
+“I’m sick of you always pushing me away, Jack!”
+Now she was shrieking.
 “If you don’t hold my hand, I’ll scream!”

 “You’re already screaming.
 Now come on, unless you want to walk home by yourself and risk being attacked by the first-graders?”
-Jack walked away, leaving Harriett fuming.
+He walked away, leaving Harriett fuming.

 When Harriett finally caught up with him, Jack gave her a stern look and she fell into step beside him and sulked.
 He suppressed a smile.
 As he slowed his pace a little, enough so that Harriett’s knobbly legs could keep up, he cast his eye over the dank cobblestone street leading to the children’s home.